 Late fees won’t make you rich, but they can provide a little relief for the time and energy spent running down payments.
 If $50 on a $1,000 contract helps you feel like you can take a half hour out of your day to send another invoice reminder, you’ll be less likely to grow frustrated by delinquent invoices and see payment management as just part of your paid job.
 It goes a long way in helping keep a positive attitude in a very unpredictable business.

 Most freelancers don’t have a problem getting clients to pay late fees but occasionally you may find a client that ignores it or refuses to pay it.
 To avoid this happening, discuss late fees clearly in your contract, and include a note on each invoice that refers to it.
 A simple line that states this will work well: “If this invoice is unpaid by the due date, a non-compounding late fee of X% accrues monthly on the outstanding amount.”
-(Bonsai contracts & invoices already include this language.)
+(Bonsai freelance contracts & invoices already include this language.)
 Your contract should also have a payment due date clearly listed.
+Visit our guide on how to make an invoice so you'll know what other details should be included in your invoice.

 If, after the due date has passed, you still haven’t received payment, a firm but polite email is needed.
 You can choose to reattach the invoice, or resend it with a personal note.
 Freelancer have had good luck with writing something like this with their reminder email: “I see that your invoice #XYZ is still unpaid.
 Please let me know if you have questions, and we look forward to receiving your payment this week.
 A 5% late payment fee will be assessed on future unpaid invoices.
 Thank you for your business.”